3024 Human Health Building

 - Applicants must have completed an undergraduate physical assessment course.

-- Undergraduate physiology and pathophysiology courses must be within seven years of applying to the program.
-Undergraduate anatomy, pharmacology and either organic chemistry or biochemistry must be within 10 years of applying to the program.
-Grades in each of these courses must be at or above a 3.0.
+- Applicants must have completed undergraduate courses in physiology, pathophysiology, anatomy, pharmacology and either organic chemistry or biochemistry.
+Grades in each of these courses must be at or above a B (3.0).

 - A minimum of one year of experience must be obtained in a critical care area within the United States, its territories, or a U.S. military hospital outside the United States.
 During this experience, the registered professional nurse is to have developed critical decision making and psychomotor skills, competency in patient assessment, and the ability to use and interpret advanced monitoring techniques.
 A critical care area is defined as one where, on a routine basis, the registered professional nurse manages one or more of the following: invasive hemodynamic monitors (such as pulmonary artery catheter, CVP, arterial); cardiac assist devices, mechanical ventilation; and vasoactive drips.
 The critical care area includes intensive care units.
 Intensive Care Unit (ICU) experience must have occurred within two years of the application deadline.
 Emergency room, recovery room and step-down units typically do not satisfy the ICU requirement.
 This experience must be completed at the time of application.